PhenoApps/Intercross/docs/import.md

 <figcaption><i>File import screen</i></figcaption>
 </figure>

+Wishlist imports must be in csv format, and are read from the `wishlist_import` folder.

-Wishlist import files should contain:
+Wishlist import files should contain the following columns:
-- Female ID
+- femaleDbId
-- Male ID
+- maleDbId
-- Female Name (optional)
+- femaleName
-- Male Name (optional)
+- maleName
-- Cross Type
+- wishType
-- Minimum crosses required
+- wishMin
-- Maximum crosses desired
+- wishMax

-Headers must match templates for successful import.
+See the example `wishlist_sample.csv` file in the `wishlist_import` folder for more guidance.